 For specific information on Skype lessons, please visit the Skype Flute Lessons page.

 Students must be at least 10 years old to sign up.

 Students are expected to come prepared to lessons with their instrument in good working order, any relevant music/handouts, music stand, pencil, and a notebook.

 A metronome, tuner, recording device, and staff paper are also recommended materials.

-- New students may schedule and purchase one individual lesson before registering for a full set of lessons.
-(Normal lesson rates apply to trial lessons.)
-The single trial lesson counts as the first in a term after students register, so a payment for the three remaining lessons in the term will be due at the time of the second lesson.
+New students may schedule and purchase one individual lesson before registering for a full set of lessons.
+(Normal lesson rates apply to in-person trial lessons.)

 Lessons are an exchange of ideas and information, and lessons are the most productive when the student arrives to their lesson prepared to both give and receive new information.
 It is my responsibility to teach students how to practice efficiently, and it is the student's responsibility to practice outside of their lesson time.